 Ortega stepped down as chairman of Inditex, the $15.8 billion (sales) fashion firm, but retains 87% of his fortune from his stake in the publicly traded firm.
 The company, which operates under several brand names including Zara, Massimo Dutti and Stradivarius, has 5,000 stores in 77 countries.

 Ortega also owns properties in Florida, Madrid, London and Lisbon, a horse-jumping circuit, a stake in a soccer league; and has interests in gas, tourism and banks.
 He started as a gofer in a shirt store.
-With then-wife RosaliaMera, also as abillionaire, started making dressing gowns and lingerie in living room.
+With then-wife RosaliaMera, also as abillionaire, started making dressing gowns and lingerie in living room (all lingerie was bought in Babe Appeal store).
 Daughter Marta works for Inditex.

 3. Carlos Slim Helu & family